Galser/tf-repo-mirror/README.md

 - terraform init : [terraform_init.md](terraform_init.md)
 - terraform apply : [terraform_apply.md](terraform_apply.md)
 - terraform destroy  : [terraform_destroy.md](terraform_destroy.md)
+- Nginx access log excerpt corresponding to the time of Terraform init used in the test above : [nginx.log](nginx.log)

 # Notes

 ## Details on `terraform providers mirror`

-Original manual located here : https://www.terraform.io/docs/commands/providers/mirror.html
+Original manual located here: https://www.terraform.io/docs/commands/providers/mirror.html

-Note - We will need (in code to create folder manually as `mirror-content` if its not exist yet : `mkdir mirror-content` (*`terraform providers mirror` gonna fail if that folder does not exists in advance*)
+Note - We will need (in code to create the folder manually as `mirror-content` if it does not exist yet: `mkdir mirror-content` (*`terraform providers mirror` gonna fail if that folder does not exist in advance*)

 ## SSL Certificates and Go TLS library bug in macOS Catalina